AspectOfJerry/pytorch-detector/README.md

 pip install -r requirements.txt
 ```

 If you have an NVIDIA GPU, you can install the CUDA toolkit and cuDNN to enable GPU support.
-If you don't have an NVIDIA GPU, the following steps.
+If you don't have an NVIDIA GPU, skip the following steps.

 - Download and install [CUDA 12.1 for Windows](https://developer.nvidia.com/cuda-12-1-0-download-archive)
 - Download and install [Visual Studio](https://visualstudio.microsoft.com/) with C++ build tools